Sport in Russia: Biathlon

 Biathlon is the most popular winter sport in Russia and ranking 1st in overall polls and TV viewership for the winter seasons.
-Russia has had successful biathletes and has won Olympic and World medals.
-As a result of the 2022 Russian invasion of Ukraine, the International Biathlon Union banned the participation of Russian athletes and officials at its international events, and began procedures to suspend the Russian Biathlon Federation.
+Russia has won Olympic and World medals.
+As a result of the Russian invasion of Ukraine, the International Biathlon Union banned the participation of Russian athletes and officials at its international events, and suspended the Russian Biathlon Federation.